gabrielsadaka/gabrielsadaka.github.io/dotnet-gcp-pulumi/post.md

     command: infra/push-image.sh
 ```

-After the image is built, it is scanned for vulnerabilities using Trivy and Dockle to ensure that there are no dependencies with known vulnerabilities and that the Dockerfile follows all of the best security practices.
+After the image is built, it is scanned for vulnerabilities using Trivy and Dockle to ensure that there are no dependencies with known vulnerabilities and that the Dockerfile follows the best security practices.
 One of the vulnerabilities Dockle identified for me was that I forgot to change the running user at the end of the Dockerfile so that the application didn't run as the root user.

 ```bash
 IMAGE_TAG=gcr.io/"$GOOGLE_PROJECT"/"$APP_NAME":"$GITHUB_SHA"